 - Faster watering;

-- Allows excess salt to be evacuated;
+- Allows excess salt to be removed;

-- Offers better fertilization.
+- Provides better fertilization.

 Disadvantages

-- Possibility of overwatering the plant and increasing the risk of rot if water remains in contact with the cactus for too long;
+- Possibility of overwatering the plant and increasing the risk of rot if the water remains in contact with the cactus for too long;

 - Requires good ventilation.

-Choosing the best soil for growing cacti
+Choosing the best soil for cactus growth

-Soil for epiphytic cacti
+Potting soil for epiphytic cacti

-Potting: how to transplant a cactus?
+Potting: How to transplant a cactus?

 Here are the steps for successful potting: